Nicholas Ray: Hollywood

-In the mid-fifties, he made the two films for which he is best remembered: Johnny Guitar (1954) and Rebel Without a Cause (1955).
-The former, made at Republic, was a Western starring Joan Crawford and Mercedes McCambridge in action roles of the kind customarily played by men.
-Stylized, and highly eccentric in its time, it was much loved by French critics.
-(François Truffaut called it "the Beauty and the Beast of Westerns, a Western dream.")

-Between feature-length projects, and after shooting another Western, Run For Cover (1955), starring James Cagney, Ray was asked to take on a television film for G. E. Theater.
-The anthology series was produced by MCA-Revue, a subsidiary of the agency to which the director was signed, and aired on CBS.
-High Green Wall was an adaptation, by Charles Jackson, of an Evelyn Waugh story, "The Man Who Liked Dickens," about an illiterate man, played by Thomas Gomez, who holds captive a stranded traveller, played by Joseph Cotten, in the jungle, forcing him to read aloud from Dickens novels.
-Shot on film over a few days, after a week's rehearsal, the half-hour drama was broadcast on October 3, 1954.
-Ray did not work in broadcast television after, and rarely spoke of the program, later expressing his disappointment: "I was hoping for something new, accidental or planned, to happen.
-But it didn't."
+After shooting another Western, Run For Cover (1955), starring James Cagney, Ray was hired to direct High Green Wall for G. E. Theater, the anthology series produced by MCA-Revue, a subsidiary of Wasserman's agency.
+High Green Wall was an adaptation, by Charles Jackson, of an Evelyn Waugh story, "The Man Who Liked Dickens," about an illiterate man (Thomas Gomez) who holds a stranded traveller (Joseph Cotten) captive in the jungle, forcing him to read aloud from Dickens novels.
+Shot on film over a few days following a week's rehearsal, the half-hour drama was broadcast on CBS on October 3, 1954.
+Ray never worked in broadcast television again, and rarely spoke of the program, later expressing his disappointment with it.

-In 1955, at Warner Bros., Ray directed Rebel Without a Cause, twenty-four hours in the life of a troubled teenager, starring James Dean in what proved to be his most famous role.
+In 1955, at Warner Bros., Ray directed Rebel Without a Cause, twenty-four hours in the life of a troubled teenager, starring James Dean in what proved to be his final and most famous role.
 When Rebel was released, only a few weeks after Dean's early death in an automobile crash, it had a revolutionary impact on movie-making and youth culture, virtually giving birth to the contemporary concept of the American teenager.
-Looking past its social and pop-culture significance, Rebel Without a Cause is the purest example of Ray's cinematic style and vision, with an expressionistic use of colour, dramatic use of architecture and an empathy for social misfits.
+Looking past its social and pop-culture significance, Rebel Without a Cause is the purest example of Ray's cinematic style and vision, with an expressionistic use of color, dramatic use of architecture and an empathy for social misfits.

-Rebel Without a Cause was Ray's biggest commercial success, and marked a breakthrough in the careers of child actors Natalie Wood and Sal Mineo.
+Rebel Without a Cause was Ray's biggest commercial success, and marked a breakthrough in the careers of young actors Natalie Wood and Sal Mineo, who, along with Dean, form the film's central triad.
 Ray engaged in a tempestuous "spiritual marriage" with Dean, and awakened the latent homosexuality of Mineo, through his role as Plato, who would become the first gay teenager to appear on film.
-During filming, Ray began a short-lived affair with Wood, who, at age 16, was 27 years his junior.
-This created a tense atmosphere between Ray and Dennis Hopper, who was also involved with Wood at the time, but they were reconciled later.